-- Malkos: For the men.
-[The recipient of the Malkos bends over towards north and his back to the south.
-Together they say Vehu Rachum three times]. - Second Tvila: for the men.
-(One toivels at least 3 times) - Bigdei Shabbos: many have the custom to wear the Shabbos and Yom tov clothing for Mincha.
+\ Malkos: For the men.
+The recipient of the 39 Malkos bends over towards north and his back to the south.
+Together they say Vehu Rachum three times.
+See all the details in Laws and Customs.

+\ Second (and most important) Tvila: for the men.
+(One Toivels at least 3 times)

-Mincha
+Mincha Erev Yom Kippur

+\ Tzedoko: as mentioned above (in coins etc.).
+The Rebbe would come in to Mincha with a big envelope full of change and place coins into the various trays and boxes of Tzedoko.

-- Tzedoko: as mentioned above (in coins etc.). - AI Chet: Towards the end of the Amida, after the first Yihyu Lerotzoin, we say AI Chet. - 1.
-If one forgot to say Al Chet and finished the Amidah, he says Al Chet but does not have to repeat the Amida. - 2.
-If one is in middle of Al Chet he may respond to Kedusha and Kadish etc. like he is in middle of Birchois Krias Shma. - 3.
-If one is repeating the Amida because he said Hokeil Hakodosh etc. he does not have to repeat the Al Chet. - After the Amida: Tachanun is not recited nor Ovinu Malkeinu. - Second Seuda (Hamafskes): see above what is eaten at this seuda. - Tvila: Third tvila for the men.
+\ Al Chet: Towards the end of the Amida, after the first Yihyu Lerotzoin, we say Al Chet.

+If one forgot to say Al Chet and finished the Amidah, he says Al Chet but does not have to repeat the Amida.
+If one is in middle of Al Chet he may respond to Kedusha and Kadish etc. like he is in middle of Birchois Krias Shma.
+See more details in Laws and Customs.

+3. If one is repeating the Amida because he said Hokeil Hakodosh etc. he does not have to repeat the Al Chet. \ After the Amida: Tachanun is not recited nor Ovinu Malkeinu.

+\ The Rebbe's Brocho: After Mincha the Rebbe would give a Brocho to the whole of Klal Yisroel.

+\ Second Seuda (Hamafskes): see above what is eaten at this Seuda.

+\ Birchas Habonim: After the Seuda Hamafsekes the father blesses the children.
+See below in number 7.

+\ Tvila: Third Tvila for the men.

+\ [Seudah Hamafsekes/Birchas Habonim and Tevila may be done in the reversed order.
+Every place should do according to the circumstances].